jimothy001/GrayScottPerlin/README.md

 The reaction diffusion equations use 2D Laplacian functions that describe diffusion behaviors for chemicals A and B across a 2D array.
 They are convolutional  operations, insofar as the state of each cell is based on its neighbors.
 Weights are symmetrical and add up to 1.

-Image below illustrates 2d Laplacian operations for reaction diffusion, where:
+*Image below illustrates basic 2d Laplacian operations for reaction diffusion, where:

-a = cell value of chemical A
+*a = cell value of chemical A*

-b = cell value of chemical B
+*b = cell value of chemical B

-c = weighted influence of neighbor cell value A or B
+*c = weighted influence of neighbor cell value A or B

-w = weight of neighbor cell value A or B influence.
+*w = weight of neighbor cell value A or B influence.
 Orthogonal neighbors are weighted at 0.2 and diagonal neighbors are weighted at 0.05.

 ![](https://github.com/jimothy001/GrayScottPlus/blob/main/pngs/convolutionBasic.png)